PhD post - Electrical Engineering, Computer Engineering and Informatics-September 2024-2025

 Required Qualifications:

-Undergraduate (BSc) and postgraduate (MSc) degrees in Computer Science or related field.
-The ideal candidate should enjoy working on cutting-edge systems research problems and have good software development skills.
-Prior research experience or specialization in related topics will be considered an advantage.
+Undergraduate (BSc) and postgraduate (MSc) degrees in Electrical or Electronics Engineering or Physics or Chemistry or related fields.
+Prior research experience or specialisation in related topics will be considered an advantage.

 Research Advisor: